DarkKitsune/phi-rs/readme.md

-Experimental text generation project, based on Candle.
-Runs the teknium/Phi-Hermes-1.3B model locally.
+Rust-based Qwen 2.5+ text engine built on the Candle framework :)